iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 **Acknowledgments**

 We are deeply grateful for the insightful feedback and suggestions that helped shape and improve this blog post.
 We extend our sincere thanks to the anonymous reviewers for their valuable comments.
-We would also like to express our appreciation to Paul Mangold, Edwidge Cyffers, Adrien Majka, Martin Van Waerebeke, and Daniel Berg Thomsen for their careful reading and constructive feedback during the preparation of this work.
+We would also like to express our appreciation to Paul Mangold, Edwidge Cyffers, Adrien Majka, Martin Van Waerebeke, Daniel Berg Thomsen, and Renaud Gaucher for their careful reading and constructive feedback during the preparation of this work.